Semisimple random walks on the torus: Concentration and unstability of the random walk

-and study the random walk on $Y$ associated to this $W_0$, because information given by the assumption is all contained in this factor.
+and study the random walk on the space $Y$ associated to this $W_0$.

-In the introduction, we defined the quasi-distance adapted to the random walk on $V$ and on $\Tbb^d$.
-Similarly, we can define a quasi-distance on each of the tori $\R^d/ (\Z^d + \gamma W_0)$ in $Y$.
+In the introduction, we defined the quasi-distance adapted to the random walk on $V=\R^d$ and on $\Tbb^d$.
+Similarly, we can define a quasi-distance on each of the tori $V/ (\Z^d + \gamma W_0)$ in $Y$.
 Together, theses quasi-distances define a quasi-distance on $Y$ by the formula

 Below we will state a slightly more precise version of Theorem~\ref{thm:finali}.
-Let $V_0$ denote the sum of all compact factors of $G$ in $\R^d$, that is, the sum of irreducible subrepresentations $W \subset V$ such that $\lambda_1(\mu,W)=0$.
 We fix a $G$-invariant Euclidean norm on $V_0$ and write $\Ball_{V_0}(0,R)$ for the closed ball in $V_0$ with radius $R > 0$ with respect to this norm.
 Given some parameter $Q > 0$, we note that

 is $\Gamma$-invariant.
 As a consequence, the set

 is a $\Gamma$-invariant closed subset of $Y$.

 \begin{thm} Assume that $\mu$ has a finite exponential moment and the algebraic group $G$ is semisimple.
 Then for every $\lambda\in(0,1)$, there exist $C=C(\mu,\lambda)\geq 0$ such that the following holds.